What is IT Compliance? Basic Overview and Guidelines

 Learn how prioritizing IT compliance boosts your bottom line — and ignoring it can potentially ruin your business

 Today’s interconnected businesses face an ever-increasing number of cybersecurity threats and regulatory compliance requirements.
-IT compliance is how your organization aligns your information technology (IT) systems and practices with relevant laws, industry regulations, and standards.
+Technically speaking, IT compliance is how your organization aligns your information technology (IT) systems and practices with relevant laws, industry regulations, and standards.
 A strong IT compliance posture is crucial to facing this intensifying cyber and regulatory hurdle.
 Let’s face it: the consequences of non-compliance are severe, ranging from substantial fines and legal action to irreparable damage to your company’s reputation.

 This guide covers the crucial differences between IT compliance and IT security compliance, explains why prioritizing IT compliance is essential for your organization’s success by analyzing real-world examples, provides an overview of common compliance types to know, and then digs into what components are essential for creating an effective IT compliance program.